tarantool/doc/doc/dev_guide/internals/iproto/keys.rst

 Code: 0x41.

+Used with SQL within :ref:`IPROTO_EXECUTE <box_protocol-execute>`.

+IPROTO_SQL_BIND is an array of parameter values to match ? placeholders or :name placeholders.
-IPROTO_SQL_BIND is an array that can contain values of any type, including MP_MAP.
+It can contain values of any type, including MP_MAP.

 *   Values that are not MP_MAP replace the ``?`` placeholders in the request.